HullRyan/ITIS-6177-Final-Project/browser-extension/readme.md

 ## Development

+All code is provided in `visionhelper.js`.
+This is a very simple extension, with one `onload` Event listener, and a function `generateAlt` to query the images and create the Alt attributes.

 This extension is pre-configured to make the API calls to my Azure Vision middleware API.
 If you would like to use your own API, you can change the `"http://147.182.138.175:3000/generateAlt"` link in `visionhelper.js` to point to your own hosted [Azure API](https://github.com/HullRyan/ITIS-6177-Final-Project).
 You will also need to update the `manifest.json` permissions section to include the new URL in order to make callouts to it.

 This extension is built using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) and [webextension-polyfill](https://github.com/mozilla/webextension-polyfill).